Skip to main content Skip to main navigation Skip to footer content

 Screening/Risk Assessment: Tuberculosis (TB)

-All incoming students must complete a Tuberculosis risk questionnaire.
-Incoming students who are at higher risk* for TB infection, as indicated by answering “yes” to any of the screening questions, should undergo either skin or blood testing for TB infection at the SHCC immediately.
+All incoming students must complete the TB Screening Questionnaire in MyBulldogHealth.
+Incoming Students who are at higher risk* for TB infection, as indicated by answering “YES” to any of the screening questions, should undergo further TB testing.

-*Higher risk includes travel to or living in South & Central America, Africa, Asia, Eastern Europe, and the Middle East; prior positive TB test; or exposure to someone with active TB disease.
+*Higher risk includes travel of living in South and Central America, Africa, Asia, Eastern Europe, and the Middle East; prior positive TB test; or exposure to someone with active TB disease.

-View the Tuberculosis (TB) Blood Test Verification Form here.
-For questions or to make an appointment, please call the Student Health and Counseling Cener at 559.278.2734.
+For questions or to make an appointment, please call the Student Health and Counseling Center at 559.278.2734.